sarcoinswap/Sarcoin-Network/README.md

 3. Validator set are elected in and out based on a staking based governance on BNB Smart Chain.
 4. Parlia consensus engine will interact with a set of [system contracts](https://docs.bnbchain.org/bnb-smart-chain/staking/overview/#system-contracts) to achieve liveness slash, revenue distributing and validator set renewing func.

-## Native Token
+## Native Token: SRS

-BNB will run on BNB Smart Chain in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
-This means, BNB will be used to:
+SRS is the native token of Sarcoin Network, similar to how ETH powers Ethereum or BNB powers BSC.

+**SRS is used to:**

 1. pay `gas` to deploy or invoke Smart Contract on BSC